Strong field lensing by Damour-Solodukhin wormhole: Summary

 \section{Summary}

-It is evident from the table that the strong field coefficients ($\overline{a },\overline{b}$) and observables ($u_{m}$,$\theta _{\infty },s,r$) are very close to those of Schwarzschild when $0.001\leq \lambda \leq 0.05$, already \textit{indistinguishable} by the present level of technology\footnote{ For instance, the Event Horizon Telescope (EHT) array is expected to achieve a resolution of $15$ $\mu $as at $345$ GHz [14].}.
+It is evident from the table that the strong field coefficients ($\overline{a},\overline{b}$) and observables ($u_{m}$,$\theta _{\infty },s,r$) are very close to those of Schwarzschild when $0.001\leq \lambda \leq 0.05$.
 For $\lambda \leq 0.001$, the values coincide with those of Schwarzschild black hole up to any accuracy.
-As the last two rows show, for $\lambda \sim 0.001$, lensing coefficients and observables\ exactly reproduce known Schwarzschild values accurate up to four decimal places [8], equally unobservable with current and near future technology.
+As the last two rows show, for $\lambda \sim 10^{-3} $, lensing coefficients and observables\ exactly reproduce known Schwarzschild values accurate up to four decimal places [8].
+Among the lensing observables, the best one from the observational point of view is the angular diameter of the shadow $2\theta _{\infty }$ cast upon the background accretion flow.
+To measure the diameter for SgrA* shadow, the Event Horizon Telescope (EHT) array have been set up with international collaboration.
+The EHT is primarily expected to achieve a resolution of only $15$ $\mu $as at $345$ GHz [14] against the basic value $\sim 50$ $\mu $as (see Table).
+The first set of EHT data is expected to be available approximately in July 2018.
+However, it is evident that the experimental sensitivity needed to distinguish between the DS wormhole and black hole is still far ahead in the future.